alessandro-f-martins/complain_api_app/docs/README.md

   $ git clone https://github.com/alessandro-f-martins/complaint_api_app .
   ```

 2. Create a Python virtual environment for this project (please refer to any related tutorials on the Internet.
-There is a number of ways to organize virtual environments, which depend on system organization, please feel free to choose the one which is best for you).
+There is a number of ways to organize virtual environments, which depend on system organization, so please feel free to choose the one which is best for you).

 3. Install the needed Python packages using the provided `requirements.txt`: